Littledaimon/bitcraft-map-pathfinder/README.md

 Simple script that draws a path from point A to point B using map image and recognizing different colors as terrain types with different cost of movement.
-Takes into account cost of "swapping zone" from land to ocean and back (need to tweak weights) Has downscaling parameter to speed up pathfinding
+Takes into account cost of "swapping zone" from land to ocean and back (need to tweak weights) Has downscaling parameter to speed up search.

 TODO: add some sorta user friendly ui or command prompt